What Moms Need Most. Part IV: Moms Need Exercise

 I asked my Facebook community about their favorite apps and got 48 comments…(Check out the whole list here.)
 But a few that came up the very most… OpenFit, the SweatApp, Fitness Blender, Revelation Wellness, Fit2B, extend Barre, Aaptiv, Peloton App, Beach Body on Demand.
 (Feel free to share your favorite app in comments below!)

 If walking is easy, try running.
-I’m such a fan of walking/running because I think it is the easiest, free workout that you can do literally anywhere, any time of the year. (you should invest in decent sneakers however!)
+I’m such a fan of walking/running because I think it is the easiest, free workout that you can do literally anywhere, any time of the year.
+(You should invest in decent sneakers, however!)
 You can run when you travel.
 You can run in the summer (early mornings are best) and in the winter (bundle up!)
 You can run alone, or with a friend (so fun!)
 Young and old alike can run (or at least walk!)
 Running builds your muscles, clears your mind, and refreshes your soul.
 And though it may take a few months to form the habit, I believe most people in decent health can grow to love running.
 I dare you to try it!

 Finding time to exercise?
 I suggest you talk to your husband about how you might make this a priority.
 You might have to get creative.
 Swap kids with a neighbor and take turns getting your workouts in.
-Beg your mom or sister to help, or hire a sitter for an hour 3 times a week!
+Ask your mom or sister to help, or hire a sitter for an hour 3 times a week!
 Are your kids safe to watch a video while you bounce around in your living room?
 Can you use their nap time to get on the floor and crank out some ab work?
 Maybe you could set that alarm clock for an hour earlier…?
-Some moms love to get a workout in after kids go to bed.
+Some moms love to get a workout in after the kids go to bed.

 BOTTOM LINE: Friends, regular exercise is so important.
 Make it a part of WHO YOU ARE.
 Be proactive.
 Get creative.
 And find all kinds of benefits along the way!